-We need to reform electricity markets and market mechanisms so that they bring forward innovation and investment in a more efficient mix of low carbon generation, network enhancements and flexibility.
+The right electricity market reforms and market mechanisms will bring forward innovation and investment in a more efficient mix of low carbon generation, network enhancements and flexibility.

-In developing proposals to reform electricity markets, we will:
+In developing proposals to reform electricity markets, the programme are to:

 The Electricity System Challenge

-Low or zero-carbon electricity will have a key role to play in achieving a Net Zero greenhouse gas emissions target by 2050.
+A clean electricity system will form the centrepiece of the UK’s efforts to achieve Net Zero greenhouse gas emissions target by 2050.
 New and renewable forms of electricity generation will be crucial within a more decentralised and flexible system, serving more of our transport and heat energy demands.